+Even though law can be lucrative, like accounting, the barrier to entry in law is extremely high.
 Attorneys must attend a four-year undergraduate program, go to law school, and then pass the state bar exam.
-Additionally, some attorneys only practice in narrow fields, so a firm with multiple focuses may require additional staff and thus require higher human capital costs.
+Additionally, some attorneys only practice in specialized fields, so a firm with multiple focuses might need to hire additional staff.

-4. Outpatient Care Centers
+11. Outpatient Care Centers

-6. Dental Offices
+12. Dental Offices

 SEE ALSO: How to Start a Small Business 101

 As ecommerce booms, the U.S. is expected to need another 1 billion square feet of warehouse storage by 2025.
 This means that having ample space to store goods and possessions brings compelling business opportunities.